For Immediate Release

 The Canadian Index of Wellbeing (CIW), housed at the University of Waterloo, is Canada’s leading non-government wellbeing research organization whose conceptual framework on wellbeing provides the basis for the Nova Scotia Quality of Life Survey.
 Since 2011, the CIW has been reporting on the wellbeing of Canadians and administering its Community Wellbeing Survey across Canada, including in 2019 with Engage Nova Scotia when almost 13,000 Nova Scotia residents responded to the inaugural quality of life survey.

-For interview requests and further information, please contact:
+For more information, please contact:

 Deirdre Rowland, Engage Nova Scotia